What is Azure Quantum?

 Choose the provider that best suits the characteristics of your problem and your needs.

-- Honeywell Quantum Solutions: Trapped-ion system with high-fidelity, fully connected qubits, and the ability to perform mid-circuit measurements.
+- Quantinuum: Trapped-ion system with high-fidelity, fully connected qubits, low error rates, qubit reuse, and the ability to perform mid-circuit measurements.

 - IONQ: Dynamically reconfigurable trapped-ion quantum computer for up to 11 fully connected qubits, that lets you run a two-qubit gate between any pair.

-For more information, see the full Quantum computing target list.
+For more information on the specifications of each provider, see the full Quantum computing target list.